 “Given the resources that I have right now, what is the movie that I can make this year?”

 Think about it.
 This question forces you to get creative.
 Answering this question forces you to stop making excuses.
 That may mean that you grab your camera phone and make a two minute short about your dog.
 Or it might mean that you make your first feature.

-Recently, one of my coaching clients expressed how she was afraid to make a movie because she was afraid she sucked.
+Recently, an actress friend expressed how she was afraid to make a movie because she was afraid she sucked.
 As a result, she was afraid to take action.
 What if she made a movie and found out she lacked talent?